christianebacani/Roadmap/README.md

 This directory contains a collection of `Data Pipeline` scripts developed in `Python`, as part of my learning journey in the `Python for Data Engineering` course on `Coursera`, which I completed through a financial aid opportunity.
 I plan to continue adding scripts here to build and refine my practical data engineering skills.

+### Python CLI Projects

+This directory contains Python CLI Scripts that I built during fun time and any ideas that I come up with.
+Featuring also what I have learned throughout my journey learning Python for Data Engineering

 ## Contact